underscoreio/underscoreio/src/html/_posts/2016-10-11-twenty-two.md

 }
 ```

-Slick's knows how to map columns into HLists.
+Slick knows how to map columns into HLists.
 You can work with values like `1L :: "Dave" :: "Hello!" :: HNil`.

 But if you want to make use of case classes, you may be better off using the shapeless HList implementation.
 We've created the [Slickless](https://github.com/underscoreio/slickless) library to make that easier.
-In particular [the recent `mappedWith` method](https://github.com/underscoreio/slickless/releases/tag/0.3.0) converts between the shapeless HLists and case classes Slick.
+In particular [the recent `mappedWith` method](https://github.com/underscoreio/slickless/releases/tag/0.3.0) converts between shapeless HLists and case classes.

 ## Summary